 TRPA released three surveys to gather planning input for this 2017 plan.
 In total, TRPA received over 1,400 survey responses from the 2015 Active Transportation Plan survey, the 2016 Tahoe-Truckee Plug-In Electric Vehicle Infrastructure Readiness Plan survey and the regional transportation plan specific survey.

-Figure 2.7: Average of Dollar Amount Community Would Spend by Project Type
+Figure 2.7: Average of Dollar Amount Community Would

 Informational Meetings